Symptom family: Gynecological Conditions

 To counteract the patterns leading to endometritis, TCM practitioners may prescribe formulas that invigorate Blood and dispel Blood Stagnation.
 One such formula is Dang Gui Shao Yao San, which prominently features White Peony Roots (Bai Shao).

-Explore below some TCM herbal formulas used to address endometriosis, organized by formula type.
+Explore below some TCM herbal formulas used to address endometriosis, organized by cause and by formula type.

-One such formula is Di Dang Tang, with leech as a key herb.
+One such formula is Gui Zhi Fu Ling Wan, with cinnamon twigs as a key herb.

 Other formulas of this category are listed in the table below.